Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Pell's equation and towers of ray class fields over K

 \section{Pell's equation and towers of ray class fields over~\texorpdfstring{$K$}{K}}

 We now prove the assertions made in the introduction about infinite sequences of dimensions $d_1,d_2,\ldots$ all of which give rise to the same value of~$D$.
+As we shall now show, the dimensions~$d_k$ are indexed precisely by the solutions of the generalised Pell's equation

+which form a rank-1~$\ZZ$-module by the theory of binary quadratic forms~\cite{harv}.
 Conjecturally these give us `towers' of ray class fields lying above each quadratic field~$K$.

 Fix~$D$,~$K=\qr{\qD}$ as above and write~$\ipl{1}$ for the place associated to the embedding of~$K$ into~$\RR$ under which~$\qD$ is sent to the positive square root of~$D$.
 Let~$\uf\in\zk^\times$ be the fundamental unit of~$K$ which is~$>1$ under~$\ipl{1}$.
 If the norm of~$\uf$ is~$-1$ then set~$u_D=\uf^2$; otherwise set~$u_D=\uf$.
 In other words,~$u_D$ is the first power of~$\uf$ of norm~1.